Ivor/record_list/README.md

 ## Usage

-The parameters for this pipeline of steps are often driven by the query parameters.
-As such any of the steps can receive a map with string keys as the argument.
+Depending on the steps defined, a RecordList can be built up based on a database query, an Elixir Stream, an enumarable, etc.
-The steps are executed in the order in which they are defined in the RecordList options.
+No sequence of steps is enforced.
+However, the steps are called in the order in which they are defined.

 ```elixir
 defmodule MyApp.MyRecordList do